sam-the-tutor/celo-Tutorial/README.md

-# Front End Development.
+## Front End Development

 We will design a simple webpage to interact with the smart contract that we have deployed.

 We will use a boilerplate for our project.

-- clone the boilerplate
+- Clone the boilerplate using the command:

 ```js
 git clone https://github.com/sam-the-tutor/celo-Tutorial-boilerplate.git
 ```
-- navigate to the boilerplate.
+- Navigate to the boilerplate using the command:
 ```js
 cd celo-boilerplate-vault-dapp
 ```

-- install the necessary dependencies.
+- Install the necessary dependencies using the command:
 ```js
 npm install
 ```

-- start up a local development server on your machine.
+- Start up a local development server on your machine using the command:
 ```js
 npm run dev
 ```

-Our project folder contains three folders `contract`, `public`, and `src.` Inside the contract folder, we  have three files:
+Our project folder contains three folders `contract`, `public`, and `src`.
+Inside the contract folder, we  have three files:
 `vault.sol`       - This holds our contract code.
-`vault.abi.json`  - This holds the ABI bytecode for our contract `erc20.abi.json`  - This holds the ABI bytecode for the ERC20 interface we are using for our token.
+`vault.abi.json`  - This holds the ABI bytecode for our contract.
+`erc20.abi.json`  - This holds the ABI bytecode for the ERC20 interface we are using for our token.

  Open the project in your favorite code editor, and let's write some code.